Blessing in our World

 When we contemplate our lives we may observe that one endeavor after another has failed on us.

 Some of us fault ourselves.
-Success is possible if we only tried a little harder or had a slightly better plan.
-Perhaps the time was just not right.
+We are convinced that success would have been possible if we only tried a little harder or had a slightly better plan.
+We’ll even go as far as saying that perhaps the time was simply not right.
 Others fault the world.
 The world is not designed for success.
 Entropy is its nature!
 When they do see success they dismiss it as an anomaly.

 We can not help but wonder: is our world a stage for failure?

 Although this question does not fall within the Torah’s agenda, it did occupy the minds of our Rabbis who found a hinge for their view in the Torah itself.

 The Talmud of Eretz Yisrael (Hag.
 2:1) preserves an enigmatic teaching: “I am creating My world with a beth (berakha) . . . with a form of blessing and perhaps then the world will persist”.